Energy return on investment: Criticism of EROI

 EROI is calculated by dividing the energy output by the energy input.
-Measuring total energy output is often easy, especially in the case for an electrical output where some appropriate electricity meter can be used.
+Measuring total energy output is often easy, especially in the case of an electrical output, where some appropriate electricity meter can be used.
 However, researchers disagree on how to determine energy input accurately and therefore arrive at different numbers for the same source of energy.

 How deep should the probing in the supply chain of the tools being used to generate energy go?
 For example, if steel is being used to drill for oil or construct a nuclear power plant, should the energy input of the steel be taken into account?
-Should the energy input into building the factory being used to construct the steel be taken into account and amortized?
+Should the energy input into building the factory being used to construct the steel be taken into account and amortised?
 Should the energy input of the roads which are used to ferry the goods be taken into account?
 What about the energy used to cook the steelworkers' breakfasts?
 These are complex questions evading simple answers.
 A full accounting would require considerations of opportunity costs and comparing total energy expenditures in the presence and absence of this economic activity.

-However, when comparing two energy sources a standard practice for the supply chain energy input can be adopted.
+However, when comparing two energy sources, a standard practice for the supply chain energy input can be adopted.
 For example, consider the steel, but don't consider the energy invested in factories deeper than the first level in the supply chain.
-It is in part for these fully encompassed systems reasons, that in the conclusions of Murphy and Hall's paper in 2010, an EROI of 5 by their extended methodology is considered necessary to reach the minimum threshold of sustainability, while a value of 12-13 by Hall's methodology is considered the minimum value necessary for technological progress and a society supporting high art.
+It is in part for these fully encompassed systems reasons, that in the conclusions of Murphy and Hall's paper in 2010, an EROI of 5 by their extended methodology is considered necessary to reach the minimum threshold of sustainability, while a value of 12–13 by Hall's methodology is considered the minimum value necessary for technological progress and a society supporting high art.

 Richards and Watt propose an Energy Yield Ratio for photovoltaic systems as an alternative to EROI (which they refer to as Energy Return Factor).
 The difference is that it uses the design lifetime of the system, which is known in advance, rather than the actual lifetime.
 This also means that it can be adapted to multi-component systems where the components have different lifetimes.

 Another issue with EROI that many studies attempt to tackle is that the energy returned can be in different forms, and these forms can have different utility.
 For example, electricity can be converted more efficiently than thermal energy into motion, due to electricity's lower entropy.
 In addition, the form of energy of the input can be completely different from the output.
 For example, energy in the form of coal could be used in the production of ethanol.
-This might have an EROI of less than one, but could still be desirable due to the benefits of liquid fuels (assuming the latters are not used in the processes of extraction and transformation).
+This might have an EROI of less than one, but could still be desirable due to the benefits of liquid fuels (assuming the latter are not used in the processes of extraction and transformation).